List

 flat_map : ([A], A -> [B]) -> [B] flat_map(l, f)

-, concatenating the resultant lists together
+Calls f for each element in l, concatenating the resultant lists together

-accepts an element in l
+into one list. f accepts an element in l and returns a list.

 assert flat_map([42.3, .428, 13.3], |a| [a, a + 0.1]) == [42.3, 42.4, .428, .528, 13.3, 13.4] assert flat_map([42.3, .428, 13.3], |a| [a]) == [42.3, .428, 13.3] assert flat_map(["cow", "dog", "cat"], String.to_chars) == String.to_chars("cowdogcat") assert flat_map([], |a| [a]) == []